10 Fascinating Facts About Maya Angelou

 She had an inspiring grandmother

 When Angelou was 3 years old, she and her older brother, Bailey Jr., were sent to Stamps, Arkansas to live with her paternal grandmother.
-Her grandmother, Annie Henderson (whom Angelou referred to as “momma”) was a child of a former slave, and the only Black person in Stamps to own a general store in town.
+Her grandmother, Annie Henderson (whom Angelou referred to as “momma”) was a child of a former enslaved person, and the only Black person in Stamps to own a general store in town.

 Her grandmother is also with whom Angelou credits her ability to read; Annie Henderson would bring back books from the local all-white schools, and taught Angelou and her brother how to read.